Monday, September 8, 2014

 The Clarke Forum’s Semester Theme & Faculty Seminar

 Each semester the Clarke Forum devotes a major portion of its resources to programs organized around a semester theme that is also the basis for a faculty seminar.
 All members of the faculty are invited to propose topics for themes/faculty seminars.
-Past themes/faculty seminars have included Sexuality and Societies, Living in a World of Limits, and The Meanings of Race.
-The theme/faculty seminar for the spring 2014 semester is Water.
+Past themes/faculty seminars have included Sexuality and Societies, Living in a World of Limits, The Meanings of Race, and Water.
+The theme/faculty seminar for the fall 2014 semester is Language.
 If you are interested in proposing a Clarke Forum theme/faculty seminar, please visit Proposing a Clarke Forum Theme/Faculty Seminar.

 The Clarke Forum’s Leadership Theme